gwu-libraries/gw-sufia/README.md

   Note that the application must be configured with each of the above providers with a redirect URI of:

          https://<MY SERVER URL>:<PORT>/browse/connect

+  Dropbox, Box, and Skydrive now require the redirect URI to be HTTPS, not HTTP.

 ### Install fits.sh